-Amanda Alder Dance Academy runs over 60 classes a week with around 600 children attending.
+Amanda Alder Dance Academy runs over 60 classes a week with just over 550 children attending.

 Principal and Teacher